Partners attend INSOL Europe Annual Congress 2019

 The majority of petitions are served by HMRC who use compulsory liquidation as part of their debt collection process.
-Mercer & Hole have experience of dealing with HMRC and their debt recovery department.
+We can help you deal with HMRC and their debt recovery department.

-Once a Winding-Up Petition has been received it is important that advice is sought from Mercer & Hole as soon as possible.
-The petitioning creditor is required to advertise the petition in the London Gazette any time not less than both seven business days after it has been served and seven business days before the hearing.
-The advertisement of the petition has the effect of putting it on public record and can have serious consequences for the company, for example, the company’s bank account may be frozen or suppliers may suspend deliveries.
-Once advertised the petition must be heard by the court, even if the petitioner has been paid and other creditors can join in or be substituted for the petitioning creditor at the court hearing.
+If you receive a winding-up petition, it is important to seek advice as soon as possible.
+The petitioning creditor is required to advertise the petition in the London Gazette at least seven business days after it has been served and at least seven business days before the hearing.
+The advertisement of the petition has the effect of putting it on public record and can have serious consequences for the company.
+For example, the company’s bank account may be frozen or suppliers may suspend deliveries.
+Once advertised, the court must hear the petition, even if the petitioner has been paid.
+Other creditors can join in or be substituted for the petitioning creditor at the court hearing.

-If contacted soon enough, Mercer & Hole can assist the directors with reassessing the financial position of the company.
-Mercer & Hole’s Licensed Insolvency Practitioners are able to advise and assist directors on options such as:
+If contacted soon enough, we can assist the directors with reassessing the financial position of the company.
+Our licensed insolvency practitioners are able to advise on and assist with options such as:

 We provide practical, business focused advice to help you achieve your business objectives.
 Our team of experts are available at any one of our four office locations and have an extensive knowledge and experience across a wide range of sectors.